12-year-old artisan creates automotive illusions that boggle the mind

 “That’d be hard to pick, I guess,” Ron says.

 “Same deal with me,” Anthony adds.
-“I can’t pick favorites.”
+“I can’t choose favorites.”

 We can safely say that Anthony Schmidt is one of ours.